-The VEX Robotics Competition, presented by the Robotics Education & Competition Foundation, is the largest and fastest growing middle school and high school robotics program globally with more than 16,000 teams from 40 countries playing in over 1,350 competitions worldwide.
+The VEX Robotics Competition, presented by the Robotics Education & Competition Foundation, is the largest and fastest growing middle school and high school robotics program globally with more than 18,000 teams from 40 countries playing in over 1,350 competitions worldwide.
 Each year, an exciting engineering challenge is presented in the form of a game.
-Students, with guidance from their teachers and mentors, build innovative robots and compete year-round in a variety of matches.
+Students, with guidance from their teachers and mentors, build innovative robots and compete year-round.

 In addition to learning valuable engineering skills, students gain life skills such as teamwork, perseverance, communication, collaboration, project management, and critical thinking.
 The VEX Robotics Competition prepares students to become future innovators with 95% of participants reporting an increased interest in STEM subject areas and pursuing STEM-related careers.

-VEX Robotics Competition Starstruck is played on a 12’x12’ square field configured as seen above.
+VEX Robotics Competition In the Zone is played on a 12’x12’ square field configured as seen above.
 Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.

-The object of the game is to attain a higher score than the opposing Alliance by Scoring your Stars and Cubes in your Zones and by Hanging Robots on your Hanging Bar.
+The object of the game is to attain a higher score than the opposing Alliance by Stacking Cones on Goals, by Scoring Mobile Goals in Goal Zones, by having the Highest Stacks, and by Parking Robots.

 Judges identified this VRC Design Notebook as outstanding at VEX Worlds.
 It clearly documents the design process including all iterations of the team’s design.
 Teams should note that these notes are made at the time the team was performing the work and it was not edited for style.
 It was also clear to the Judges that the work in this notebook is in keeping with the concept of a student-centered program.